franktakes/gephi-tutorial/README.md

 When the layout is satisfactory, we can start to spice up the visualizaiton and move away from black-and-white dots and lines.
 Using the top left box "Appearance", almost everything about the visualization can be changed; the box looks small but offers a lot of possibilities.
+Corresponding to the four red boxes in the figure below, it is possible to change:
-* A: Who we are changing properties of, with the options being the nodes or the edges (2 options).
+* A: What we are changing properties of, with the options being the nodes or the edges (2 options).
-* B: What visual property we are changing, the options (in order) being: color, size, label color and label size (4 options) (we discuss labels in a minute).
+* B: What visual property we are changing, the options (in order) being: color, size, label color and label size (4 options); we discuss labels in [Part 2.4: Labels](#part-2-4-labels).
 * C: How the change should be made (3 options):
 	* Unique: every node/edge gets the same visual property value.
 	* Partition: we set the visual property value based on some attribute of the node for which several categorical attribute values can exist.
 	* Ranking: we set the visual property value propertional to some numeric (possibly continuous) attribute of the node.
 * D: How we actually set the value (screen may change depending on choices made for A, B and C).

-See the four red boxes in the figure below.
+ It is worth noting that a total of 2 x 4 x 3 = 24 visual aspects can be changed.

 ![Gephi-appearance](https://github.com/franktakes/gephi-tutorial/blob/main/gephi-appearance-annotated.png?raw=true)

 _Figure: The "Appearance" subwindow to change node and edge (label) color and size_

-It is worth noting that a total of 2 x 4 x 3 = 24 visual aspects can be changed.

-**Task**: Set the node size proportional to a ranking based on degree, and node color based on indegree.
+**Task**: Set the node size proportional to a ranking based on degree (number of connections), and node color based on indegree (number of incoming connections).
 Your visualization may look something like the figure below.
 (For now, ignore the "Partition" tab; it will be discussed in [Part 4: A real-world network visualization](#part-4-a-second-real-world-network-visualization).)

 ![Gephi-visualization](https://github.com/franktakes/gephi-tutorial/blob/main/gephi-visualization.png?raw=true)